kavehbc/python-data/README.md

 The following projects are available:

-- **data-serialization**: This investigates different serializtion formats in Pandas and PyArrow such as CSV, JSON, Parquet, etc. This repository compare the saving time, loading time, file size and conversion time.
+- **data-serialization**: This investigates different serializtion formats in `Pandas` and `PyArrow` such as `CSV`, `JSON`, `Parquet`, etc. This repository compare the `saving time`, `loading time`, `file size` and `conversion time`.
 This analysis can help us to make a better decision next time we need to save/load our data.

 - **pandas-speedup**: Data manipulation is a time/resource expensive part in most of Data Science projects.
 Here I am exploring the different scenarios of maipulating pandas dataframe as fast as possible.
 I have covered multiple methods such as using simple loop, apply function, parallel computations, etc.

 - **parallel-api**: Do you need to call an API in batch?
-Either it is for load testing, batch testing, batch inference, or data data collection, I have a solution here.
+Either it is for load testing, batch testing, batch inference, or data data collection, I have a solution here for you.

 ## Requirements